17 min read

 Lumma Stealer

-Lumma dominated the landscape until May 2025, when coordinated law enforcement action disrupted its infrastructure.
-Microsoft and partners sinkholed 394,000 infected Windows hosts in a two-month period.
+In May 2025, coordinated law enforcement action disrupted its infrastructure.
+Microsoft and partners sinkholed 394,000 infected Windows hosts over a two-month period, seizing approximately 2,300 command-and-control domains.

 StealC

-Version 2, released in March 2025, added command and control encryption with RC4 and updated payload delivery options including MSI packages and PowerShell.
-These changes made StealC more evasive and adaptable.
+Version 2, released in March 2025, added command-and-control encryption with RC4 and updated payload delivery options including MSI packages and PowerShell.
+These changes made StealC more evasive and adaptable to environments with active security monitoring.

 Vidar

-Vidar's 2025 overhaul completely rewrote the codebase for efficiency and stealth.
+Vidar's 2025 codebase overhaul rewrote the malware for efficiency and stealth.
 It targets personal information, browser data, and cryptocurrency wallet details.
+The family uses social media platforms including Telegram and Mastodon for command-and-control infrastructure, a technique that helps traffic blend into legitimate outbound connections.

 AMOS (Atomic macOS Stealer)